 This section summarizes the funding sources administered by the Sacramento Housing and Redevelopment Agency (SHRA).
 Since 1982, SHRA has managed and administered federal housing and community development funds on behalf of the City of Sacramento (City) and County and served as the federal housing and community development staffing entity pursuant to an agreement between the City and County.
 In this capacity, SHRA is the lead public agency for the City and County in affordable housing development, providing development funding, operating assistance, and mortgage assistance for a variety of affordable housing types throughout the City and County.

-Table 4 presents a summary of resources available for housing programs for 2018-2020.
+Table 4 presents a summar of resources available for housing pro grams for 2018-2020 Table T bi cocilio a outililiai v oi resources avallable for HOUSING DIO urarii3 i0i 2010-2020.